evg4b/uncors/README.md

 # ⚠️ Caution

-Please note that removing or replacing CORS headers can pose potential security vulnerabilities.
-This tool is specifically designed to streamline the development and testing workflow and should not be used in a production environment or as a remote proxy server.
-It has not undergone a thorough security review, so caution should be exercised when utilizing it.
+Please be aware that the modification or replacement of CORS headers may introduce potential security vulnerabilities.
+This tool is specifically engineered to optimize the development and testing workflow and is not intended for use in a production environment or as a remote proxy server.
+It has not undergone a thorough security review; therefore, caution should be exercised when utilizing it.

 # Stargazers over time